Acts 29 Network

-Acts 29 is a global family of church planting churches that adheres to Calvinist theology.
+Acts 29 is a global family of church planting churches that adheres to Reformed or New Calvinist theology.
 It derives its name from the Book of Acts in the New Testament, which has 28 chapters, making Acts 29 the "next chapter" in the history of the church.
 A number of other Christian organizations also use the phrase "Acts 29" in their respective names.

 History

 Acts 29 was founded in 1998 by Mark Driscoll and David Nicholas.
 Beginning September 17, 2007, with the Raleigh Boot Camp, Acts 29 began using Great Commission Ministries as its mission agency for fundraising and leadership training.
 Matt Chandler was appointed as the president of Acts 29 Network in 2012.
 Chandler announced plans to keep the network's objectives intact while reorganizing to address the global scope of the organization.
 The offices and leadership of Acts 29 moved from Mars Hill Church in Seattle to The Village Church in Texas in March 2012.
+The offices of Acts 29 are now in Mission Viejo, California.

 In August 2014, Acts 29 removed Mark Driscoll and Mars Hill Church from its membership.
 According to the Acts 29 Board, this was due to "the nature of the accusations against Mark, most of which have been confirmed by him."
 Subsequent years saw the network restructure, with a focus on diversification, financial accountability and devolved leadership, transforming "from an American-based network to a diverse global family of church-planting churches".

 Board members

-As of May 28, 2020, Acts 29's board consisted of these members:
+As of January 28, 2024, its board consisted of: